OUR BUSINESSES FURTHER AFIELD

 Pat McCrodan If was the Heights to me, Russ made good Westerns

-Glenn Mawer spent many school nites there, dancing to the jute box
+Glenn Mawer spent many school nites there, dancing to the juke box

 Marmora Flea Market run by Glen Mawer.
 Later the flea market was run by Cathie Jones and Kristin Philpot